shubam3/CCI_TESTBED_DOCS_PUBLIC/source/software_architecture/opensas/introduction.rst

    **Figure:** cbsd.py snippet.

-The link to the experiment can be found at `OpenSAS Experiment <https://cci-testbed-docs-public-v1.readthedocs.io/en/latest/sample_experiments/cbrs.html>`_.

 For a step-by-step walkthrough and practical usage, see the :ref:`Priority Protection of PAL Users through OpenSAS Experiment <opensas_pal_experiment>` in the Sample Experiments section.